rasmusfreund/PopGen_project/README.md

 ## Investigate the following

 A. Are there any closely related individuals in the sample?
+319 identified individuals have been removed due to close relatedness

 B. Do a PCA plot.
 What does it tell you about the samples?

 C. The files eye_color.txt and height.txt contains the self-reported eye color and height for the individuals in the data.
 Do a GWAS on one these traits.
 There are 12 eye color categories and you can group some of them together to create a binary phenotype.
 How many significant loci do you find?